 French, Dutch, or English?
 What Language is Spoken in Belgium?
 This guide will teach you the do’s and don’ts so you won’t get caught out.

-A common misconception is that Flemish is a language.
+A common misconception is that Flemish is a completely different language.
 The term does not refer to a language nor a dialect but to the region, culture and people of (West) Belgium or Flanders.
 Flemish people speak Belgian Dutch in Flanders, which is the Flemish part of Belgium.

-Just as the English language spoken in Australia, Canada, UK, USA, South-Africa; and French spoken in Belgium, Canada, France, and Switzerland, Belgian differ, so to does Dutch spoken in The Netherlands differ from that in Belgium.
+Just as the English language spoken in Australia, Canada, UK, USA, South-Africa; and French spoken in Belgium, Canada, France, and Switzerland, Belgian differ, so too does Dutch spoken in The Netherlands differ from that in Belgium.
 These differences are not significant enough to constitute an individual language, they are simply variations of pronunciation, lexicon, and expressions.

 Just to make things more confusing, the locals often colloquially refer to their language as Flemish.
 But just remember that the official language in Flanders is standard Dutch.

 Now, let’s take a closer look standard Dutch and learn some words and phrases you can use in your travels.